Jeff Moronko

-Jeffrey Robert "Jeff" Moronko (born August 17, 1959) is a former Major League Baseball player.
+Jeffrey Robert Moronko (born August 17, 1959) is a former Major League Baseball player.
 During his major league career, he played for the Cleveland Indians (1984) and the New York Yankees (1987).
 He was born in Houston, Texas.
 He attended Texas Wesleyan University and is one of two Major League Baseball players to attend the college, the other being Tris Speaker, Baseball Hall of Famer.